ydkmlt84/Maintainerr_docs/docs/blog/posts/Tutorial_S01E01.md

 <img alt="poster" src="https://docs.maintainerr.info/images/movie_poster.png" width="150" height="250"></img>
 </p>

 Let's take the above movie as an example.
 This isn't a real movie, but for the purposes of this tutorial we are going to pretend.
-This movie has the following attributes across Plex, OverSeerr, and Radar:
+This movie has the following attributes across Plex, Overseerr, and Radarr:

 **Plex** -